fisherdarling/pls/README.md

 Why does openssl default to PEM output???
 It's useless.
 And if you specify `-text` you still need to add `-noout`.
 What?
 Oh, and dealing with chains in a single file is clearly blasphemous.

 And another gripe of mine is the usage of `ssl` in both `openssl` and `boringssl`.
 I refuse to put `ssl` in the name of this tool.
 There's a reason TLS exists. `pls` is close to `tls` while being short and sweet.

+## Why do you only support x509 v3?

+In my rather short experience working with certificates, I've only every seen v3 x509 certs.
+I believe the spec is 20 years old now.
+I'm not putting in effort to support older versions.

+## The library doesn't support a curve!

+If the curve is supported by boringssl, it's probably just not handled by `pls`.
+Please raise an issue.

+## The library panics on my cert!

+The "parser" is rather opnionated on what's considered optional.
+If the cert is a useful variant of x509 v3, please open an issue and I'll see about fixing things / making it optional.